 If you’re eating well and working out regularly but still aren’t seeing results, there could be an underlying cause for your weight issues.
-From certain medications to health conditions, many factors can contribute to weight gain.
+Many factors can contribute to weight gain from certain medications to health conditions.

 Most of us can shed kilos by eating better and exercising, but it’s not that simple for some people.
 Join us as we look at some of the most common causes of weight gain.

 Hypothyroidism (also known as Hashimoto’s disease) is an autoimmune disease that impairs your thyroid function.
 It can cause a wide range of health problems, including chronic tiredness, sensitivity to the cold, slowed heart rate, muscles weakness and weight gain.

 Your thyroid plays an important role in regulating how quickly your body processes food, so people with hypothyroidism tend to have slower metabolisms.
 It’s possible to diagnose hypothyroidism via a blood test and it can be treated with medication.

 Polycystic Ovary Syndrome is a hormonal disorder that primarily affects women.
 It triggers a hormonal imbalance, often leading to fertility issues.
 Other symptoms of PCOS include facial hair growth, acne, headaches, and sudden weight gain.